microsoft/msgraph-edu-sample/README.md

 In this section, I walk the reader through a few code snippets.
 ### Microsoft Graph Toolkit

  If you have not heard about the powerful Microsoft Graph Toolkit, allow us to introduce you to the People-Picker component.
-The [Mgt-People-Picker](https://docs.microsoft.com/en-us/graph/toolkit/components/people-picker) allows a developer to enable a user to select collueges within an Azure tennant in a clean crossa platform interface.
+The [Mgt-People-Picker](https://docs.microsoft.com/en-us/graph/toolkit/components/people-picker) allows a developer to enable a user to select colleagues within an Azure tenant in a clean cross platform interface.

  Below is the HTML for the people picker that can be found in `create-study-group-view.html`.
 Note, the div wrapper is used for CSS styling.
 ```